biyunwu/react-google-map-project/README.md

 ### Sidebar

 * Search.
 The search field accepts users' inputs to filter matching result.
 The markers are updated simultaneously.
+* List.
+The list items (restaurants' names) are sorted by restaurants' locations from north to south.
-* Click list item.
+* Click list items.
 Clicking any list item in the sidebar trigers the corresponding marker's drop animation as the following gif shows.

 ![A gif shows the list item is clicked, and the corresponding marker animates](./src/imgs/click-list-ainimation.gif)